 For “A” citations it is not necessary to indicate the relevant claims unless there is good reason to do so; for example where there is a clear lack of unity a priori and the citation is relevant only to a particular claim or group of claims or when the claims meet the criteria of novelty, inventive step, and industrial applicability under Article 33(2) to (4) and the “A” category citations represent the most relevant prior art.

-The box on the second sheet of Form PCT/ISA/210 entitled “Further documents listed are in the continuation of Box C” is checked if more documents are cited than will fit in the space provided in Box C and therefore a continuation sheet is used.
+The box on the second sheet of Form PCT/ISA/210 entitled “Further documents are listed in the continuation of Box C” is checked if more documents are cited than will fit in the space provided in Box C and therefore a continuation sheet is used.

 The search report is published with the specification and distributed worldwide.
 To enable any reader in any country to consider the citation in the most convenient document/language, the known family members of each citation are normally listed in the patent family annex sheet of the international search report.
 The box on the second sheet of Form PCT/ISA/210 entitled “See patent family annex” is checked if a family member listing is included with the report.
 Where INPADOC is used to check the family member, it should be noted that: